|Many Dieters Do Not Know What Normal Eating Is|

 Maybe, you're luckier than I am.

 Maybe your Leptin levels have never crashed.
-You digest dietary fats properly, can easily burn fatty acids them for fuel, and you are not sensitive to gluten.
+You digest dietary fats properly, can easily burn fatty acids for fuel, and you are not sensitive to gluten.
 You don't have hyperthyroidism.
-You thrive on a very low-carb diet.
+Your body is under less stress at lower carb levels.
+As a result, you thrive on a very low-carb diet.

 Maybe, it's your first or second time on a low-carb diet and your body hasn't completely adapted to ketosis yet, so you're still basking in the light of your One Golden Shot.